collinb9/understatAPI/_sources/README.md.txt

 | UnderstatClient.player | `https://understat.com/player/<player_id>`        |
 | UnderstatClient.match  | `https://understat.com/match/<match_id>`          |

-Every mwthod in the public API corresponds to one of the tables visible on the understat page for the relevant endpoint.
+Every method in the public API corresponds to one of the tables visible on the understat page for the relevant endpoint.
 Each method returns JSON with the relevant data.
 Below are some examples of how to use the API.
 Note how the `league()` and `team()` methods can accept the names of leagues and teams respectively, but `player()` and `match()` must receive an id number.

 ```python